flutter/flutter/dev/integration_tests/ios_add2app/README.md

 The following functionality is currently implemented:

-1. A regular iOS view controller, similar to the default `flutter create` template.
+1. A regular iOS view controller (UIViewController), similar to the default `flutter create` template.
 1. A FlutterViewController subclass that takes over full screen.
 Demos showing this both from a cold/fresh engine state and a warm engine state.
 1. A demo of pushing a FlutterViewController on as a child view.
 1. A demo of showing both the native and the Flutter views using a platform channel to to interact with each other.